shawnlaffan/biodiverse/trunk/etc/win32_gtk/README.txt

    dmake install

    in cpan directory.
-   the Cairo, Pango, Gtk2 may need manully compiliation.
+   the Cairo, Pango, Gtk2 may need manual compiliation.

 TEST)